Thomas Hamilton, 1st Earl of Haddington: Silver mine at Hilderston

 In 1606 a promising deposit of silver was found on Hamilton's land at Hilderston near Bathgate.
 For a time, Hamilton worked the mine, employing the English mining entrepreneur Bevis Bulmer.
 Hamilton was appointed "Master of Metals" in Scotland in March 1607.
 Bulmer left the works in August 1608.
 The dissolution of their partnership was acrimonious.
 In January 1608 King James decided to claim the mine for himself.
 Hamilton was compensated for his loss by the King by May 1608, around the time a daughter Anna Hamilton was born, according to a letter from Lady Jane Drummond.

 Lord Clerk Register

 In 1612 he was appointed Lord Clerk Register to the Privy Council to succeed John Skene.
 After the death of James VI, the earl resigned his offices, but served Charles I as Keeper of the Privy Seal of Scotland.
 Thomas was referred to familiarly by his friends as 'Tam o' the Cowgate', his Edinburgh residence being in that street.

+Petition in 1617

+On 5 April, as Lord Secretary of Scotland, Lord Binning attended a meeting at Whitehall Palace to discuss proposals for Prince Charles to marry a French princess.

+King James I came to Scotland in 1617.
+Anne Ker, the wife of John Elphinstone, 2nd Lord Balmerino, described how her sister, Julian Ker, Lady Binning, presented a petition on behalf of Robert Carr, 1st Earl of Somerset to the King at Holyrood Palace.
+Hamilton's wife was Somerset's sister.
+The petitioners, Somerset's Scottish allies, including Hamilton, kneeled in the privy gallery while Lady Binning gave the petition to the king.
+Hamilton then discussed the petition with the king afterwards, but it did not lead to the release of the earl.